mjstealey/docker-modflow/README.md

 ## Usage:

 Invoke **mf2005 MYFILE.nam** execution where `MYFILE.nam` = name of the MODFLOW name file for the simulation.
 This is achieved by sharing your local MODFLOW input files from a directory on the host that we'll call `/LOCALPATH`, and the docker-modflow instance will mount this as `/input` internally.
+The resulting output **.lst** file will be written to the shared `/LOCALPATH` directory.
 ```bash
 docker run --rm -v /LOCALPATH:/input mjstealey/docker-modflow mf2005 MYFILE.nam
 ```